Chapelwood’s mission is to make disciples of Jesus Christ for the transformation of the world.

 - We value entrepreneurial leadership within a strategic disciplined system.

 - Chapelwood has never been nor will we be afraid to take a risk.
-We will not afraid to venture into the risks associated with growing the Kingdom.
+We will not be afraid to venture into the risks associated with growing the Kingdom.

 - We will venture into new arenas of ministry as we keep all our values before us.
 We are willing to go wherever God may be leading us...even if it doesn’t seem like it makes sense.